Rhaphidophora decursiva, commonly known by its cultivar name 'Dragon Tail', is an easy to care for, visual striking, and fast growing houseplant.

 Light

 Medium - bright indirect.
 Brighter light = Larger leaves, more splits, faster growth.
-Tolerates low light but take extra care to not overwater.
+Tolerates low light but more susceptible to overwatering.
 Too much direct sun = Burnt leaves.

 Water